 A Content Operations System (COS) is the layer that sits above CMS, DAM and DXP.
 It doesn’t replace them on day one.
 It unifies them.

-One content model
+• A shared content model

 You stop managing content everywhere and start orchestrating it centrally.